Roland-Park/CPRG102.FinalAssignment/AssignmentSpecs/README.md

 #### TODO
 - Main Assets View (index)
 1. DONE Displays all assets (assigned and unassigned) in the system by default
-2.	filter the display to display only assets that are assigned
+2. DONE filter the display to display only assets that are assigned
-3.	filter the display to show only assets that are not assigned
+3. DONE filter the display to show only assets that are not assigned
 4.	filter the assets assigned to a selected employee
-5.	filter the assets to show only assets of a selected asset type
+5. DONE filter the assets to show only assets of a selected asset type
-6.	use buttons or links to filter
-7.	filtered data is all displayed asynchronously
 8. DONE Use the Bootstrap grid system to display the links/buttons and the employee and asset type drop-down lists in one content area and the table in the other.
 They display in a horizontal row when the window size is large and will stack as the windows size decreases.

 - New Asset View